halyph/mind-flow/docs/wiki/howtos/mkdocs.md

 ## Plugins

+:star: [mkdocs/catalog](https://github.com/mkdocs/catalog) is a list of awesome MkDocs projects and plugins.

+### Selected

 - [**mkdocs-awesome-pages-plugin**](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin) sorts pages in navigation section (descending order)
 - [**mkdocs-git-revision-date-localized-plugin**](https://github.com/timvink/mkdocs-git-revision-date-localized-plugin) adds the date on which a Markdown file was last updated at the bottom of each page
 - [**mkdocs-rss-plugin**](https://github.com/Guts/mkdocs-rss-plugin) generates a RSS feeds for created and updated pages, using git log and YAML frontmatter (page.meta)